OWASP/www-chapter-kuala-lumpur/index.md

 ## Participation
-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+The Open Worldwide Application Security Project® (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

 Chapters are led by local leaders in accordance with the [Chapter Policy](https://owasp.org/www-policy/).
 Financial contributions should only be made online using the authorized online donation button.
 To be a SPEAKER at ANY OWASP Chapter in the world simply contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present.